pub trait WidgetExt:

 §Returns

-if the widget was activatable
+true if the widget was activated

 Sourcefn activate_action(